 THE ORNELAS STUDENT CENTER provides a convenient place for students to study, relax, play games, or just spend time with friends.
-The OSC houses Student Engagement, Multicultural Affairs, Student Government Association (SGA), and Student Foundation offices, retail food outlets The Republic and Chick-fil-A, mail room, copy center, and a number of meeting rooms, along with the beautiful Lampsato Chapel.
+The OSC houses Student Engagement, Office of Community Enrichment, and Student Foundation offices, retail food outlets such as The Republic and Chick-fil-A, mail room, copy center, and a number of meeting rooms, along with the beautiful Lampsato Chapel.